Since the early 1900s, the healthcare industry has changed by leaps and bounds every decade.

 Mobile healthcare has drastically changed care for those living in rural areas.
 And improved communication and informatics will continue to drive this form of care even for those living in the city.

 Prepare to see your doctor begin to offer mobile visits or video chats and to communicate with you through video and email without needing to see your face in many cases.

 Mobile healthcare will also help your doctor treat you after surgery without having to set foot in the hospital.
-With the growing number of BSN-credentialed nurses in the field, the need is ever higher for health information to be pulled up quickly online.
+With the growing number of BSN-credentialed nurses in the field, the need is even higher for health information to be pulled up quickly online.